-When you’re ready to get a complete and thorough read on your developing manuscript, Developmental Feedback- a comprehensive editorial letter and manuscript margin notes- is the best road map to help the business, academic, and creative writer see your writing anew to help you prepare for distribution or publication.
+Developmental Feedback is the comprehensive editorial letter and manuscript margin notes an editor makes on your manuscript.
+When you’re ready to get a complete and thorough read on your work, this process provides a road map to help you see your writing anew, so you can prepare it for distribution or publication.

-Time is one way to heal this particular wound, which is why I always advocate you sleep on your manuscript (figuratively, though if literally helps, go for it!) before embarking on any kind of renovation of the material.
+Time is one way to heal this particular wound, which is why I always advocate you sleep on your manuscript (again, I mean figuratively, though if literally helps, go for it!) before embarking on any kind of renovation of the material.

-This distance gives the brain a chance to recover and the ability to see the work fresh, as if written by someone else (the handsomer, cleverer version of the harried you who just wrote an entire book draft).
+This distance from the material gives the brain a chance to recover and the ability to see the work fresh, as if written by someone else (the handsomer, cleverer version of the harried you who just wrote an entire book draft).

-Developmental Feedback is a thoroughly written identification and articulation of how an emerging piece of writing is doing: the soup-to-nuts assessment that helps you see your manuscript from an outsider’s perspective.
-Atop seeing what is in the current draft, the editor or fellow writer will offer suggestions and solutions for how to tighten, sharpen, and refine the work as you bring it into its next iteration.
+Developmental Feedback is a thorough identification of how an emerging piece of writing is doing: a soup-to-nuts assessment (or clearly marked “road map”) that speaks to the structure, purpose, and thrust, writing craft, and overall viability for its target market that helps you see your manuscript from an outsider’s perspective.
+Developmental Feedback is collaborative, not judgmental, designed to honor the work’s purpose and giving skilled suggestions for how to bring it into publishable shape.

 When editors or fellow writers give developmental feedback, they do three key things: